hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 execute-assembly /path/to/Seatbelt.exe -group=system
 ```

 > **Note:** If Armory operations fail in the client, try the same command from the server component.
-Use `execute-assembly --help` to review current process-hosting and runtime options for your Sliver version.
+Use `execute-assembly --help` to review process-hosting and runtime options for your Sliver version.

 ### Other C2 transports